-A one of a kind not-for-profit organization, which provides unique, innovative and individualized attention and services for teens-at-risk, their families, and their communities.
+Project Extreme is a one-of-a-kind nonprofit organization that provides innovative and individualized attention and services for teens-at-risk, their families, and their communities.
 Teens exhibiting at-risk behaviors have placed their entire social, emotional, familial and academic development in jeopardy.
 Project Extreme deals with all of these realities with compelling positive outcomes.

-offers a revolutionary approach to outreach by utilizing the unlimited potential of committed Jews to connect and inspire Jews of all backgrounds.
-The power of shared experiences facilitated by Project Inspire is creating a movement of unity and mutual inspiration, transforming the Jewish people.
+Project Inspire offers a revolutionary approach to outreach by utilizing the unlimited potential of committed Jews to connect and inspire Jews of all backgrounds.
+Project Inspire facilitates and harnesses the power of shared experiences to create a movement of unity and mutual inspiration that can transform the Jewish people.

-Over 6,000 college students and young professionals have participated in RAJE Fellowship Programs since 2007.
-RAJE programs inspire young Russian Jews to connect to Israel and the Jewish People.
-RAJE programs include enlightening classes, inspiring guest speakers, immersive Shabbaton experiences and social events.
-Students go on exciting trips to Israel, many return for more learning and join a vibrant RAJE community.
+RAJE programs—including enlightening classes, inspiring guest speakers, immersive Shabbaton experiences, and social events—inspire young Russian Jews to connect to Israel and the Jewish people.
+About 7,000 college students and young professionals have participated in RAJE Fellowship Programs since 2007.
+Students go on exciting trips to Israel, and many return for more learning and join a vibrant RAJE community.

-RAJE has branches in Brooklyn, Manhattan, Philadelphia, Toronto, Chicago and Baltimore as well as an online program for people who live in areas where there is no RAJE branch.
-There are over 750,000 Jews of Russian background in the US and RAJE is working to ensure their Jewish future!
+RAJE has branches in Brooklyn, Manhattan, Philadelphia, Toronto, and Baltimore, as well as an online program for people who live in areas where there is no RAJE branch.
+There are over 750,000 Jews of Russian background in the US, and RAJE is working to ensure their Jewish future.